XINEXPORT/intro_to_proofs/logic/logic_notes.md

 **Types of Propositions**
 - **Theorem** a principle proposition we are trying to prove
-- **Lemma** a proposition we prove before out theorem.
+- **Lemma** a proposition we prove before our theorem.
 Then we use that proposition as a step towards proving a theorem.
 - **Corollary** a proposition whose proof follows from our theorem.
 This is a intermediate consequence of the theorem.